Conditional cash transfer: Europe

+Conditional cash transfers are also being tested to address homelessness and housing insecurity.
+In the United Kingdom, the Centre for Homelessness Impact launched a randomised controlled trial evaluating the impact of personalised budgets for individuals with experience of rough sleeping or temporary accommodation.
+The trial compares outcomes for a treatment group receiving a conditional cash transfer with those for a control group receiving usual support services.
+The study aims to assess whether direct, conditional, financial support influences housing stability, wellbeing, financial security and related outcomes.
+The project involves delivery partners across regions of England and is independently evaluated by King’s College London and IFF Research.
+Results are expected to contribute to evidence on the role of direct cash transfers as a policy intervention for people experiencing homelessness.

 Malta

 Children's Allowance

 Children's Allowance is awarded to married couples, civil union couples, cohabiting couples, single parents, separated parents or returned emigrants, having the care and custody of their children under 16 years of age and whose total annual income of relevant year two years prior to current year from employment is less than €27,434.